Joseph Urusemal: Early life

-Urusemal was born on the island of Woleai in the State of Yap.
-He attended secondary school on the island of Chuuk (then called Truk) at Xavier High School, a Jesuit institution.
-He would graduate from Xavier in 1976.
+Urusemal was born on the island of Woleai in the State of Yap on March 19, 1952.
+He attended secondary school on the island of Truk at Xavier High School, a Jesuit institution.
+He graduated in 1976.

-Urusemal went on to attend and graduate from Rockhurst University (then called Rockhurst College) in Kansas City, Missouri, United States.
-He holds a Bachelor of Arts degree in Administration of Justice from Rockhurst, a Roman Catholic Jesuit university.
-Upon graduation, Urusemal accepted a position with the Jackson County, Missouri, government, including the county Department of Corrections until he returned to Micronesia in 1982.
+Urusemal graduated with a Bachelor of Arts degree from Rockhurst College in Kansas City, Missouri, United States.
+Upon graduation, he accepted a position with the Jackson County, Missouri, government, including the county Department of Corrections until he returned to Micronesia in 1982.

 Following his return to Micronesia, Urusemal became a teacher and guidance counselor for the Outer Islands High School on his native Yap.

 Political career

 Urusemal was elected to four-year term in the Fifth Congress of the Federated States of Micronesia in 1987.
 He was elected as Yap's at-large representative.
 Urusemal rose to leadership positions during his parliamentary career.
 He served as Floor Leader for twelve years during the Seventh until the Twelfth FSM congresses.

 During his political career representing Yap, Urusemal served on several congressional committees including Health, Education and Social Affairs and the Judiciary and Governmental Operations committees.

 The president and vice president of the Federated States of Micronesia are elected directly by Congress and must be a duly elected member at the time of election.
 Due to the defeat of the then-incumbent president, Leo Falcam, in the previous elections, Falcam was unable to stand for re-election.
 On May 11, 2003, Congress elected Urusemal as President and he took office immediately.